Input

 Pose generation starts from randomized ligand conformations that are iteratively refined through reverse diffusion.
 At each denoising step the model predicts how to adjust the ligand's translation, rotation, and internal torsion angles to better fit the pocket geometry.
 After generation, SurfScore ranks poses using the same protein surface representation, giving a confidence estimate grounded in the same geometric information that drove sampling.

-In ProteinIQ's current wrapper, uploaded ligand files stay in an evaluate-style workflow and are treated as reference-pose inputs.
+In ProteinIQ's current tool, uploaded ligand files stay in an evaluate-style workflow and are treated as reference-pose inputs.
 That means the ligand SDF must already be aligned to the receptor structure before submission.
-The wrapper now follows the upstream single-complex preprocessing chain more closely by generating the 8A pocket/surface artifacts, building the same CSV schema SurfDock expects, and running the screen-model rescoring pass after docking.
+The tool now follows the native single-complex preprocessing chain more closely by generating the 8A pocket/surface artifacts, building the same CSV schema SurfDock expects, and running the screen-model rescoring pass after docking.

 SurfScore assigns a scalar confidence to each pose.
 Higher scores indicate better predicted complementarity between ligand and binding surface.
 Unlike docking energies from physics-based methods, SurfScore does not correspond to binding affinity in kcal/mol; it is a relative ranking signal rather than an absolute thermodynamic prediction.